Irenexzwen/BIOE183/Tutorial2_RawData.md

 #### 5) Sequence duplication levels
 This plot means percentage of reads of asgiven sequence in the file which are present a given number of times in the file.
 There are two sources of duplication:
 - Biased PCR enrichment (some sequence might be favored by PCR)
-- trur overrepresented sequence in your library
+- The overrepresented sequence in your library <br>

-When sequencing RNA there will be some very highly abundant transcripts and some lowly abundant.
-It is expected that duplicate reads will be observed for high abundance transcripts.
+Your RNA sequencing library will contain highly abundant transcripts.
+It is expected that duplicated reads will be observed for high abundance transcripts.
 The RNA-Seq data below was flagged as Failed by FastQC even though the duplication is expected in this case.

 <img src="https://github.com/Irenexzwen/BIOE183/blob/master/images/dup.png">